Testimoo/website/README.md

 #### Product Backlog (Fitur Selanjutnya)

-1. Search people
+1. Search people -- [Done]
+2. Pivot to platform type ..
+[Working on it]
-2. Page for loves between two people
+3. Apprecia : page for loves between two people  -- [Working on it]
+4. Apprecia : moving the old testimony code & database to apprecia
-3. Newsfeed of recent loves from Twitter's friends
+4. Newsfeed of recent loves from Twitter's friends
-4. ....? (kirimkan idemu ke @Testimoo)
+5. ....? (send your ideas to @Testimoo)

 #### Sepertinya Mirip Sebuah Judul Buku